kaosborn/KaosCombinatorics/README.md

 4. The package should appear.
 Click **Install**.
 As a multitargeted package, the appropriate binary will be selected for your program.

-Direct downloads are also available at NuGet.org and GitHub.com:
+To install using a direct reference to a `.dll` binary:

+1. Download the `.nuget` package from either:

 https://www.nuget.org/packages/Kaos.Combinatorics/
+-or-
 https://github.com/kaosborn/KaosCombinatorics/releases/

-As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
+2. As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
 A project may then reference the extracted platform-specific `.dll` directly.

 ### Documentation